Dansoftowner/Boomega/docs/PLUGIN_GUIDE.md

 ```

 Notice that it wraps the base collator into a [NullHandlingCollator](/src/main/java/com/dansoftware/boomega/i18n/NullHandlingCollator.kt)
 for preventing possible null-pointer exceptions when comparing `null` values with the collator in the future.
+You should
+also follow this practice in your own language-pack.

 ### Other examples